Undev/redmine_context_menu_watchers/README.md

 ## Compatibility

-This plugin version is compatible only with Redmine 1.3.0 and later.
+This plugin version is compatible with Redmine 1.3.0 and later.

 ## Installation